systat(1)

 - main memory and getting the largest portion of

-(the default display).
-When less than 100% of - the processor
+- the processor (the default display).
+When less than 100% of

-accounted to the ``idle'' process. - icmp Display, in the lower window, statistics about
+- icmp Display, in the lower window, statistics about

 - messages